Timing Matters! The Rhythm of Life

 LIGHT.
 Each morning, the master conductor in the brain - the suprachiasmatic nucleus (the SCN) - resets all our body clocks for the next 24 hours.
 It takes its biggest cue from the blue light waves we perceive in rising morning light.
 Imagine a special forces team synchronizing their watches before a mission.

 EATING.
 Our eating schedule is the next big contributor for starting the day (ramping up) and ending the day (preparing for sleep).
+This includes time for not eating to optimize the body's time needed time for restorative processes.

 Level-up Your Game with Timing